mithilaarman/Project-Using-C-Sharp-Shohoz-Hisab/README.md

 point of sales system

-1 Introduction
+1 Introduction:

-We are going to develop a website on Point of Sale System (POS) which will give an online platform to communicate with their all services.
+Development of a website on Point of Sale System (POS) which will give an online platform to communicate with their all services.
 A point of sale (POS) system is a place where a customer executes the payment for products and where sales taxes may become payable.
 A POS system allows your business to accept payments and keep track of sales.
 It sounds simple enough, but the setup can work in different ways, depending on whether you sell online, have a physical storefront, or both.
 A point-of-sale system used to refer to the cash register at a store.

 Shohoz Hisab point of sales system is a easy to use for retail store and super shop.
-We can use it in any device such as our laptop or desktop computer.
+Can use it in any device such as our laptop or desktop computer.
 By connecting POS printer, bar-code scanner and cash drawer we can make it a full functional Point Of Sales system.
 It has the facility including inventory management system, sales and purchase management system, customer and employee management system which can automate organization the way never did before.
 With real time reporting you can get a clear view of your business anytime you want.

-2 Proposed Features
+2 Proposed Features:
 The features of our project are as follows:
 1. Login/Access Account:
 (a) The system shall allow users to register an account and login to their account with matching their